stefanfluck/palmpy/docs/palmpy-documentation.md

 - Are you simulating the correct day?
 - Have you supplied ``-a "d3#/r restart"`` when you want to continue your run after?
 If not, its all lost.
 - Have you checked that output variables are really only supplied ones, especially the _av ones?
 (These arrays are set up after skip_time_data_output, if you skip large parts of your simulations, an error is raised and the simulation is lost)
 - A simulation can be started with ``palmrun ...... -v > logfile &``.
 With this, the output is piped into a logfile and with ``&`` the command is executed in a subshell.
 This means, that one can log out of the cluster without the palmrun routine being aborted.
-This could also be achieved with ``nohup palmrun .... -v``, which apparently also pipes the output to a nohup.log file (not tested).
+This could also be achieved with ``nohup palmrun .... -v &`` , which apparently also pipes the output to a ``nohup.out`` file (not tested).
+- When monitoring the simulation progress over a VPN connection with ``tail -f <logfile>``, it might occur that the simulation aborts with the message ``-> palmrun finished`` if the VPN session is aborted due to the computer entering energy saver mode or something else.
+It has proven more robust by monitoring the percentage of the simulation progress with spot checks, and await the completion of the job by monitoring the Ganglia load monitor.
+-

 ---